intlify/eslint-plugin-vue-i18n/docs/rules/key-format-style.md

 - Primary Option: Select the casing you want to apply.
 It set to `"camelCase"` as default
 - `allowArray`: If `true`, allow the use of arrays.
 If `false`, disallow the use of arrays.
 It set to `false` as default.
+- `splitByDots`: If `true`, check the values of the key name split by dots.

 :+1: Examples of **correct** code for this rule with `"camelCase"`: